tldr-pages/tldr/pages/linux/quotacheck.md

 > Scan a filesystem for disk usage; create, check and repair quota files.
 > It is best to run quota check with quotas turned off to prevent damage or loss to quota files.

-- Check all mounted non-NFS filesystems:
+- Check quotas on all mounted non-NFS filesystems:

 `sudo quotacheck --all`

-- Force check even if quotas are enabled:
+- Force check even if quotas are enabled (this can cause damage or loss to quota files):

 `sudo quotacheck --force {{mountpoint}}`